kylelee417/AI_Data_Science_Portfolio/README.md

 ## Projects

 #### *tools: Keras, TensorFlow-GPU, scikit-learn, Pandas, Matplotlib, Seaborn, Plotly, Numpy*
+* **[Variational Autoencoder - Hairstyle][10]**: This is my introductory Variational Autoencoder (VAE) model project to build a basic vae model to randomly generate different hairstyle after training the model with various front-view men hairstyle dataset.
+The main goal was to observe extraordinary hairstyle by sampling random latent attributes from the latent space.
+Hopefully, those new images of hairstyle could inspire designers or people to try a new style and individual experiencing hair loss process could preview themselves with various hairstyling after some treatment for future applications.
+Keras with TensorFlow backend was used to build the VAE model and an autoencoder model as well on Google Colab Jupyter notebook base.
+Several limitations were encountered when those models were built:

+1. very limited train and test data - each dataset was created using **google_images_download** and images were directly saved on mounted google drive. very small dataset (~500 train set and ~90 test) was used to train the full vae model after mannually eliminating variables (i.e. facial orientation, faces with glasses, etc.).
+2. low pixel size - 96 x 96 was used in this project.
+Pixels lower or higher than 96 made it very difficult building the model with deeper layers or the training was not efficient.
+3. very underfitted model - combination of #1 and #2 resulted in 53% and 61% loss performance of the autoencoder and vae models.

+For future direction to this project would be training the model with a larger dataset would give a better outcome.
+After the fine training, we could manually locate the latent vectors to find specific styles so that the user can apply different hairstyles on the same face input.

 * **[Chest X-Ray v.1.0][8]**: A x_ray dataset was used from Kaggle [Chest X-Ray Images (Pneumonia)][9].
 The main goal is building a model for a binary detction in order to defferentiate whether a test x-ray image was **Normal** or **Pneumonia**.
 A project to learn, build, and predict image data through ***Convolutional Neural Network (CNN)*** using Keras VGG16 (first model) and also comparing the prediction with the first model and pre-weighted **VGG16** ***(Transfer-Learning)*** model.
 All other resoucres that were not cited is also listed in "resource_modules.py."

 Each model was run 200 epochs with softmax activation fuction for 2 categorical outputs.
 This first version was to execute the model before any fine-tuning: **The model was overfitted due to relatively lower test acc. compared to the validation acc. and high loss.**